QuickBlox/QMChatViewController-ios/README.md

 # Requirements
 - iOS 7.0+
 - ARC
-- Quickblox
+- Quickblox 2.0+

 # Installation
 Drag QMChatViewController folder to your project folder and link to the appropriate target.

+#Features

+- Ready-to-go chat view controller with a set of cells.
+- Automatic cell size calculation.
+- UI customisation  for chat cells.
+- Flexibility in improving and extending functionality.
+- Easy to connect with Quickblox.
+- Optimised and performant.

 # Getting started
-Example with basic setup is included in repository.
+Example is included in repository.
+Try it out to see how chat view controller works.

-To start:
+Steps to add QMChatViewController to Your app:
 1. Create a subclass of QMChatViewController.
+You could create it both from code and Interface Builder.
 2. Open QMChatViewController.m and in *viewDidLoad* method.

 Configure chat sender ID and display name: